renovatebot/renovate/docs/usage/configuration-options.md

 Each `matchStrings` must be one of the two:

-1. a valid regular expression, optionally with named capture groups
+1. a valid regular expression, optionally with named capture groups (if using `customType=regex`)
-2. a valid [JSONata](https://docs.jsonata.org/overview.html) query (escaped)
+2. a valid, escaped [JSONata](https://docs.jsonata.org/overview.html) query (if using customType=json)

 Example: